EngKe/terrafom-kubernetes/README.md

     kind-cluster.tf -> This file configuration of k8s cluster, the cluster contains one control-plane and one worker node.

-    create-cluster.sh -> This script includes local k8s cluster installation via terraform and copies config file to make config accessible by the vagrant user
+    create-cluster.sh -> This script includes local k8s cluster installation via terraform and copies config file to make config accessible by the vagrant user.